 UC Merced has three academic schools: the School of Engineering; the School of Natural Sciences; and the School of Social Sciences, Humanities and Arts; as well as a robust and growing Graduate Division.

 Faculty members can affiliate with the campus’s research powerhouses, the Center for Information Technology Research in the Interest of Society (CITRIS); the Health Sciences Research Institute (HSRI); or the Sierra Nevada Research Institute (SNRI); as well as an expanding list of centers within each school.

-This growing campus demands many resources to assist faculty members not only in making UC Merced their home, but in promoting and supporting the important research being conducted here.
+This growing campus provides many resources to assist faculty members in making UC Merced their home, and in promoting and supporting the important research being conducted here.

 The University of California has a three-pronged mission: research, teaching and community service.
 For the first part of the mission, the Office of Research; the office of Sponsored Projects; the office of Compliance and Integrity; and Development Services help faculty members pursue and promote their research.